-Moving around the Derwen College campus
+Moving around the satellite campus

-Parents/carers do not have independent access to the campuses and must sign in accordingly.
+Parents do not have independent access to the campuses and must sign in accordingly.
 Parents are then accompanied to where they need to go.
 These procedures are in place to ensure the safety of the students and applies to all visitors.
 Visitors sign out on leaving.